SamJUK/docs.sdj.pw/src/software/varnish/flush.md

+---
+description: Varnish cache flushing techniques using varnishadm ban commands for selective and complete cache invalidation.
+---
 # Varnish Flush

 We are going to be using primarily the `ban`command within the `varnishadm` tool.
 You want to run this command, while connecting to the server running Varnish.